thomasqian/boggle/README.md

 as defined in the lexicon, boglex.txt.
 My implementation uses a multiway trie for speed when finding words, and includes some optimization regarding skipping sequences that aren't prefixes.

-To create a simple 4x4 boggle solver, useful for cheating at games such as Ruzzle, execute:
+To create a simple n x n boggle solver, useful for cheating at games such as Ruzzle, execute:
 ```
-make boggle
+make boggle n
 ```

 The resulting executable does not perform user input checks, and simply takes 4 letters, separated